 - In the commentary for Eve's Bayou, the director and writer points out that even she thought her use of Eve and the apple and Eve and the snake were a little heavy handed.

 - In TRON: Legacy, Clu sees his reflection in a silver apple, recalls his creation by Flynn (who he has come to passionately hate), and loses his temper.
+With all the stuff in the movie that could be considered religious symbolism, in this case the apple was made by a well meaning but flawed creator and rejected by his vicious and even more flawed creation.

 - The Magician's Nephew, the prequel Narnia Creation Myth installment.
 There, the apples in question are silver and can cure any ailment.
 The protagonist is instructed to fetch one to plant as a ward to protect Narnia, but it occurs to him to steal it to give to his dying mother instead.
 He ultimately resists doing so, only for Aslan to give him another as a reward.
 It turns out that if he had stolen it, it would have worked - but only in a Be Careful What You Wish For kind of way.